-In the unlikely event of a release, ethane enters the atmosphere as a hazardous and flammable gas.
-Contact with ethane may cause skin irritation and/or frostbite.
+Ethane enters the atmosphere as a hazardous and flammable gas.
+Contact with ethane may cause skin irritation and/ or frostbite.
 Exposure to ethane may cause headache, dizziness or nausea.
+Ethane is heavier than air.
 At very high concentrations, ethane can cause suffocation due to the lack of oxygen in the air.

-In the unlikely event of a release, condensate is a hazardous and extremely flammable liquid.
+Condensate is a hazardous and extremely flammable liquid.
 Contact with condensate may case headache, nausea, dizziness, skin and eye irritation.